kuroneko-hornet/student/README.md

 # student
-for study anything to engineering
+to study anything to engineer